richardcepka/SpectralNet-reproduction-for-EEML-2021/README.md

-# SpectralNet_reconstruction
+# SpectralNet reconstruction

-Results reproduction [SpectralNet-paper](https://arxiv.org/pdf/1801.01587.pdf) on MNIST dataset.
+Results reproduction [SpectralNet](https://arxiv.org/pdf/1801.01587.pdf) paper on MNIST dataset.
+Our report can by find at SpectralNet_reproduction.pdf.